-Mark Rosencrantz’s practice focuses on solving business and commercial disputes for clients throughout the United States.
+Mark Rosencrantz chairs the firm’s construction and commercial litigation practice groups.
+His practice focuses on solving business and commercial disputes for clients throughout the United States.
 He understands that litigation is a distraction to his clients that prevents them from living their lives and profitably running their businesses.
 With that in mind, Mark approaches each matter by first working with his clients to identify their issues and goals, and then mapping out an approach designed to accomplish those objectives, whether that be negotiating an early settlement, getting ready for a “bet the company” trial, or anything in between.
 He also counsels clients on contract negotiation and risk management issues to help them avoid potential lawsuits.

 Mark has successfully handled cases involving a wide array of large-dollar business and commercial disputes, with particular emphasis on partnership and corporate disputes, fraud, embezzlement, trade secret misappropriation, violations of non-compete agreements, and unfair trade practices, and partnership and corporate disputes.
 He has obtained multiple multi-million dollar recoveries for his clients and helped others extricate themselves from potential judgments of the same size.
 Mark has done so before state and federal courts in Washington, Oregon, Nevada, Texas, Arizona, Idaho, Hawaii, Illinois, New Hampshire, and New York.